Online

 Therapist CEUs

-Continuing education for therapists wishing to integrate psych-sensitive yoga into private practice and understand the clinical applications of yoga
+Continuing education yoga teacher training track for therapists wishing to integrate psych-sensitive yoga into private practice and understand the clinical applications of yoga

 Teaching Psychologically Sensitive Yoga for Therapists (YTT + 12 CEUs)

 Clinicians will gain foundational skills and understanding in teaching trauma sensitive yoga, psychological application of the roots of yoga philosophy, somatic techniques to support emotional regulation, and therapeutic relevance for diverse populations.
-The following modules are CEU-sponsored by Centered Therapy and focus on enhancing clinical skills with embodied application and tools.
+The following modules provide CEUs and focus on enhancing clinical skills with embodied application and tools.

-• Trauma-Sensitive Yoga: Understanding the neurobiology of trauma and the clinical rationale for trauma-informed yoga practices.
+• Teaching Trauma-Sensitive Yoga (3 hours): Understanding the neurobiology of trauma and the clinical rationale for trauma-informed yoga practices.

-• Mental Health First Aid: Evidence-based approaches to identifying and supporting individuals in crisis.
+• Mental Health First Aid (3 hours): Evidence-based approaches to identifying and supporting individuals in crisis.

-• The Heart of Yoga (Book Talk): Read text and discuss the teachings of yoga philosophy within clinical and therapeutic relationships.
+• The Heart of Yoga (Book Talk, 1 hour): Read text and discuss the teachings of yoga philosophy within clinical and therapeutic relationships.

-• Yoga for Queer Bodies: Culturally responsive practices that affirm LGBTQIA+ clients in therapeutic and yoga spaces.
+• Yoga for Queer Bodies (3 hours): Culturally responsive practices that affirm LGBTQIA+ clients in therapeutic and yoga spaces.

-• Yoga for Everyone (Book Talk): Read text and discuss clinical considerations for accessibility, body image, and adaptive yoga practices.
+• The Teacher’s Guide to Accessible Yoga (Book Talk, 1 hour): Read text and discuss clinical considerations and intersections of accessible yoga and therapy practices.

-• Overcoming Trauma through Yoga (Book Talk): Build confidence in scope of practice through exploration of the differences between a trauma informed public yoga class and trauma informed yoga tools in psychotherapy.
+• Overcoming Trauma through Yoga (Book Talk, 1 hour): Build confidence in scope of practice through exploration of the differences between a trauma informed public yoga class and trauma informed yoga tools in psychotherapy.

 Learning Objectives for the Teaching Track: